mohameyo/ZenithConnect/README.md

 The `visualization` folder provides outputs that enable the marketing team to visualize customer demographics, data distribution, and churn contributors.
 Additionally, it offers a 360-degree overview of ZenithConnect's clients, allowing comparison of individual churn scores and CLTV against client averages.
 This helps in determining whether the cost to retain a customer is justified.

+### Main Scripts

+- **pipeline.py:** This script handles the end-to-end machine learning cycle, from data preprocessing to training, evaluating, and saving the model and scalers.
+It ensures that new data can be processed and predictions can be made.

+- **app.py:** This script creates the ML API endpoint using Flask.
+The API is used to serve predictions from the trained model.

+- **marketing_chatbot.py:** This script runs and interacts with the Llama 3 open-source model through a Gradio interface chatbot.
+The chatbot allows marketing interactions and predictions, providing an interface for marketing-specific tasks.

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine for development and testing purposes.